jonasbarth/obsidian-university/Sapienza/1st Semester/ADM/Data Mining.md

 3. Pick point $x$ with probability $D_s(x)^2$ as the next centre.
 Squaring means that further away points have a higher probability of being chosen.

 ## PCA
+Used to project the data down into a lower dimension along the axes of most variance in the data.

 ## Centrality Measure